SharePoint/sp-dev-docs/docs/general-development/user-segmentation-in-sharepoint.md

 - Visual Studio 2012

-This article assumes that you have experience with developing Web Parts in SharePoint.
-For more information on developing Web Parts, refer to  [Building Block: Web Parts](http://msdn.microsoft.com/en-us/library/ee535520%28v=office.14%29.aspx)
+This article assumes that you have experience with developing web parts in SharePoint.
+For more information on developing web parts, refer to  [Building Block: web parts](http://msdn.microsoft.com/en-us/library/ee535520%28v=office.14%29.aspx)